hitchyjs/hitchyjs.github.io/src/bootstrap.md

 #### Steps of Discovery

-1. **Discover:** Folders mentioned before are shallowly searched for sub folders containing `hitchy.json` file.
+1. **Collect:** Folders mentioned before are shallowly searched for sub folders containing `hitchy.json` file.
 Any found `hitchy.json` file is read and a handle describing the component and its meta data (which is the content of `hitchy.json` file) is appended to a collection of handles of basically discovered components.
    > **Always consider such handles as read-only information!**
    >
    > For the sake of performance and reduced memory footprint handles might be shared between requests during bootstrap so changing handles might be possible.
 But this isn't guaranteed behaviour.
 Don't use it for session data or controlling discovery e.g. by adjusting foreign component's handle etc.
 2. All handles are compiled in a map to look up handles by component's name.
 3. **Load:** Collection of handles is used to load every component and to request its API.
 This happens sequentially, but in unspecified order.
    * This request is providing map compiled before basically for detecting what components are available.
-By using _common modules pattern_ any component may implement decisive code providing API functions and some meta data overlay to replace parts of its meta data read from `hitchy.json` file before. _When loading component it mustn't rely on these handles providing any listed component's API._
+By using _common module pattern_ any component may implement decisive code providing API functions and some meta data overlay to replace parts of its meta data read from `hitchy.json` file before. _Component mustn't rely on these handles providing any listed component's API as they do later._
    * The declaration of a component's role is processed immediately after gathering its API.
-   * Any component may export its API as such or stick with common modules pattern.
+   * Any component may export its API as such or stick with common module pattern.
 In the latter case exporting function of module is invoked with two additional arguments:
-     1. `options` is provided as first argument in compliance with common modules pattern.
+     1. `options` is provided as first argument in compliance with common module pattern.
      2. `mapOfComponents` is referring to the map of components' names into either component's handle.
      3. `handle` is referring to (read-only) handle of component itself e.g. for accessing meta data read from `hitchy.json` file via `handle.meta`.
 4. After having requested all discovered components' APIs all components still filling some role are notified.
 This notification is enabling either component to gather and save access on APIs of components it is replacing prior to dropping the latter.